Brenda Hill, Westside Christian Administrator

 - Principal, Rosa Parks Elementary 2010-13

-- Administrator, Westside Christian 2016 – ongoing
+- Administrator, Westside Christian 2016 – Present

-Jennifer Haugaard, Classroom Teacher
+Jennifer Haugaard, Kdg-1st Grade Classroom Teacher

 My name is Jennifer Haugaard.
 I teach the youngest students at Westside Christian.
 I love the environment that God has led us to have at Westside, where we get to really know each individual student well, and provide just what each student needs.
 I love to teach by imagining what would make learning fun for kids and seeing things through the eyes of a child.
 Teaching at Westside is a dream-come-true for me.
 Nothing gives me more joy than seeing the children develop a love for learning as they begin to become readers, writers, and mathematicians, while at the same time being able to develop a love for Jesus.

-I married Mike in August and we live in Sioux Falls where I have lived most of my life.
+I married to Mike and we live in Sioux Falls where I have lived most of my life.
 I attended Christian Center Elementary for Preschool – 5th grade, Sioux Falls Christian for 6th– 8th grade, and then home-schooled during high school.
 After graduation, I attended Northwestern College in Orange City, Iowa, where I graduated with my Bachelor of Arts in Elementary Education with special endorsements in reading, early childhood, and kindergarten.

 In my free time, I like to play games with family and friends, watch movies, and eat popcorn.

-Tim Thomas, Classroom Teacher
+Tim Thomas, Upper Elem Classroom Teacher

 Hello!
-My name is Tim Thomas, and I am excited to be teaching the upper elementary at Westside.
+My name is Tim Thomas, and I am excited to be teaching the upper elementary students at Westside.
 I am passionate about teaching in ways that help students remember experiences.
 I receive my BA and MA in Elementary Education at Warner Pacific College in Portland, OR.
 I’ve taught both locally in public schools and also in China.

 On a more personal note, I love spending time with my family, reading research studies on topics I am curious about, and building relationships with others.
 I look forward to working with you and your children!